These five concepts will help you better understand your dog

 2. Dogs pay attention to subtle human body language

-Because canines primarily communicate physically — they vocalize from time to time but don’t have an abstract verbal language like we do — they’re more focused on our movements than on our words.
+Because canines primarily communicate physically—they vocalize from time to time but don’t have an abstract verbal language like we do—they’re more focused on movements than sounds.
 And because our ancestors evolved alongside each other for so many generations, they’re particularly aware of human signals.

 Domestic dogs are the only animal we’ve studied who can follow our pointing gestures from the time they’re infants.
 (Modern wolves don’t pass the test.)

 The more we pay attention to the subtle signals we send our pups, the more clearly we can communicate.
-And the easier training becomes!
+The easier training becomes!

 Join Juniper for free!